webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

-If the supplied dimensions don't match the underlying data, various [[svg/attributes/preserveAspectRatio|'''preserveAspectRatio''']] options affect the image's placement:
+If the supplied dimensions don't match the underlying data, various [[svg/attributes/preserveAspectRatio|'''preserveAspectRatio''']] options affect the image's placement.
+Here are various ways to place a tall graphic in a wide image container:

 <div style="display:inline-block">
  xMinYMin meet